 Are bees in danger of extinction?

 Yes, some bee species have already gone extinct, and many others are threatened with extinction.
 Up to 50% of all European bee species and between 1/4 and 1/3 of bumble bees worldwide are at risk of extinction.
 The rusty-patched bumble bee was listed under the Endangered Species Act at the end of 2016, having lost about 87% of its range compared to the late 90s.
 Franklin’s bumble bee, a once common sight in California and Oregon in the 50s, hasn’t been spotted since 2006.

 The gorgeous bright-orange Patagonian bumble bee (so large some have affectionately called it the “flying mouse” and “flying teddy-bear”) is listed on the IUCN Red List as endangered.
-Seven species of Hawaiian native bees were also added to the Endangered Species List last year.
-Honey bees are not going extinct, but losses are increasing annually; beekeepers lost around 44% of their colonies last year.
+Seven species of Hawaiian native bees have been added to the Endangered Species List.
+Honey bees are not going extinct, but annual losses are increasing; beekeepers lost around 40% of their colonies between 2017-18.
 Many other types of bees are in serious trouble, and some are going extinct without our even noticing them 😢

 There are around 25,000 known bee species worldwide (over 250 known bumble bees, and just 9 recognized honey bee species).
 4,000 different types of bees call the United States their home (Australia is home to 2,000 species).

 All these many kinds of bees live all sorts of different lives.
 Take tiny Ceratina (bees you'll find almost anywhere).
 These little bees nest inside dead stems such as blackberry canes.
 The mother bee hollows out a long tunnel in the center, forming “rooms”.
 In each room, she lays one egg and adds food (nectar-moistened pollen).
 She creates “walls” from the pithy material to separate the rooms (other bees do this too; mason bees with mud and leafcutter bees with leaves).